ammardarma/Python-Mini-Project/readme.md

+# Mini Project in Python Language
+Hello Fellas!
 This my project/mini project of python language.